-One in 50 Anglican clergy in the UK believes God is merely a human construct, according to a new survey today.
+One in 50 Anglican clergy in the UK believes God is merely a human construct, a survey claims.

 Just eight in ten believe there is a personal God and a further three in 100 believe there is some spirit or life force.